Characters: The Legend of Dragoon

 - Action Dad: He hasn't seen his daughter in over 20 years, but he is a father and a really powerful martial artist.

-- Badass Grandpa: Dart's, in fact.
+- Badass Grandpa: Quite apart from being well into his sixties, he is actually a grandfather.
+Dart's, in fact.
 Though he keeps this a secret from Dart once he figures this out.

 - Badass Teacher: A retired one, but he was a martial arts master back home in Rouge.